adlnet/xAPI-Spec/CONTRIBUTING.md

 * What issue numbers of any issues you are addressing (normally just one issue)?
 * How does your PR relate to any proposed solutions to the issue?
 * If you have moved sections, have you made any changes to content within those moved sections?
-* What decisions did you make in writting the change?
+* What decisions did you make in writing the change?
 Why did you make those decisions?

 #### Edit on GitHub.com
 To edit the specification on GitHub.com, first open the [development version](https://github.com/adlnet/xAPI-Spec/blob/1.0.3/xAPI.md)